Celestial body - Stellaris Wiki (2023)

 An immense band encircling the system's sun.
 Built to allow for numerous artificial habitation zones along its inner span, freed from the restrictions and mundanity of planet-bound, spherical existence.

-• Enables the Celestial body - Stellaris Wiki (135) Repair the Shattered Ring decision.
+• Celestial body - Stellaris Wiki (139) Enables the Repair the Shattered Ring decision

 An immense band encircling the system's sun.
 This section of the megastructure has sustained damage - especially to some of its more advanced districts - but it does not appear irreparable.